 A word count must be provided in all cases.

 Articles should have an abstract of 200-250 words long

-The cover page of the article should include the name of the author, academic title, institution affiliation, and a short bibliographical note on the author;
+The cover page of the article should include the name of the author(s), academic title, institution affiliation, the email of the corresponding author, and the author(s) ORCID ID.

 The ‘APA’ references system should be used for bibliographical references in the text and notes.
 For more information, please consult reputable citation guidelines.